 I went out and bought a harness and shoes the very next day.
 Then I began to pester Michael.
 "Let's go climbing again!"
 I couldn't wait to get back outside.
 He introduced me to Phoenix Rock Gym.
 We made Wednesdays our regularly scheduled rock gym and Four Peaks night.
 There I met other climbers and my circle of climbing friends grew.
 I learned how to boulder.
 I grew braver and more sure in my capabilities and started to learn how to lead sport.
 I fell... many times.
 I endured tweaky fingers, shoulders, elbows, but couldn't stop.
 I was in love.

 However, constant training and climbing took its toll.
 There were a growing number of days of aches and pains.
-My shoulders seemed to be perpetually hunched.
-I had trouble with my neck, lower back, fingers.
+My shoulders seemed to be perpetually hunched and would hurt when pulling hard on a climb.
+I also had trouble with my neck, lower back, and fingers.
 Then, on a rest day (and honestly on a bit on a whim), I decided to go to a yoga class at Arizona on the Rocks.
 What a wake up call!

 Every muscle group was tight.
 I could barely touch my toes or lift my arms straight above my head.
 How the heck did that happen?!
 I stretch before I climb...or so I thought.
 So in that moment I vowed to practice yoga regularly.
 My yoga practice started out as three times per week and then grew to four times and now to almost daily.
 My muscles grew more pliable...and shocker they also grew STRONGER!
 Suddenly those reachy, awkward climbs were more available.
 I broke into 5.12 something I'd been battling to do for years.
 I stopped enduring painful lock-ups in my hips and hamstrings.
 Most gloriously, my shoulders stopped HURTING.
 Yoga is now a regular part of my training program.
 It has changed my life, my body, my fitness and my climbing.
 I can't wait to share it with others!